 Learn how to make these hanging paper rose balls!
 They are made out of tissue paper and we are sharing a step-by-step tutorial!
 These tissue paper flowers make great decor for a wedding or a girls bedroom.

 Have you ever made Tissue Paper Roses?
-This was one of my very first projects that I shared here on The Idea Room…several years ago.
-They have also been one of my most visited projects.
+These paper roses were one of my very first projects I shared here on The Idea Room…several years ago and they have also been one of my most popular craft projects.

 - Fold the top 1/3 of it down so it is not as wide (again…optional).

 - Start rolling the paper up while pinching the bottom of the paper together.
 You want the top to grow wider as the bottom stays pinched together.

 - As you roll, twist the tissue paper as you roll it up to create a slightly uneven top edge.
 This will give your roses a more realistic look.